Bystander, published by Laurence King

 William Eggletson Portraits, published by National Portrait Gallery Publications

 Every wall deserves to have a William Eggleston photograph hanging on it.
 But if your bank account can’t stretch to the high price tag, then this book is the perfect substitute.
-Full of large-scale reproductions from Eggleston’s acclaimed Portraits exhibition at London’s National Portrait Gallery, the allure of the pioneering American photographer is undeniably captivating and will leave you pining for the America of yesteryear.
+Full of large-scale reproductions from Eggleston’s acclaimed Portraits exhibition at London’s National Portrait Gallery, the allure of the pioneering American photographer will leave you pining for the USA of yesteryear.

 Factory: Andy Warhol by Stephen Shore, published by Phaidon

-After meeting Warhol at a film co-op in New York, the budding 17-year old Shore started to visit The Factory nearly everyday, photographing the studio’s activities from 1967.
-‘In choosing the pictures for this book, I asked myself: if you didn’t know who any of these people were, would that still be an interesting picture?’, said Shore of his selection process for this impressive compendium.
-Filled with captivating black-and-white photographs of Warhol at work, his muse Edie Sedgwick partying away and a plethora of musicians, actors, and artists including Nico, Lou Reed and Yoko Ono, who frequented the Manhattan studio, this glimpse of the inner circle of one of the 20th century’s most intriguing artists will make you wish you’d been invited to the party.
+After meeting Warhol at a film co-op in New York, the budding 17-year-old Shore started to visit The Factory nearly everyday, photographing the studio’s activities from 1967.
+‘In choosing the pictures for this book, I asked myself: if you didn’t know who any of these people were, would that still be an interesting picture?’, said Shore of his selection process.
+Filled with captivating black-and-white photographs of Warhol at work, his muse Edie Sedgwick partying away and a plethora of musicians, actors, and artists including Nico, Lou Reed and Yoko Ono, who frequented the Manhattan studio, this glimpse of the inner circle will make you wish you’d been invited to the party.

 Nobuyoshi Araki, Hi-Nikki (Non-Diary Diary) published by Thames and Hudson

-To celebrate the 30th anniversary of Foundation Cartier, in 2014 the Parisian arts venue asked Japanese photographer Nobuyoshi Araki to take a photograph every day, to later be published on their website.
+To celebrate their 30th anniversary, The Fondation Cartier in Paris asked Japanese photographer Nobuyoshi Araki to take a photograph every day, the collection of which they would later publish on their website.
 But instead, Araki, known for his highly eroticised aesthetic, took 1,250 photographs between March to May.
 These have been compiled into a visual diary that meanders from Tokyo vistas and vibrant still-life compositions to restaurant interiors and seductive shots of young women.
 This is Araki at his best: vivacious, bold and extreme – just how we like our art.

 Photos that Changed the World, published by Prestel

-From the earliest photograph of Machu Picchu to a 2015 NASA space probe photo of Pluto, the most remote planet in the solar system, this book chronicles historical events through powerful, beautiful, awe-inspiring and sometimes shocking images.
-With an insightful opening essay by Peter Stepan, the book’s editor, this collection of nearly a hundred photographs, taken by photojournalists and iconic photographers including Diane Arbus and Dorothea Lange, brilliantly illustrates our culturally diverse world.
+From the earliest photograph of Machu Picchu to a 2015 NASA space probe photo of Pluto, this book chronicles historical events through powerful, beautiful, awe-inspiring and sometimes shocking images.
+With an insightful opening essay by Peter Stepan, the book’s editor, this collection of nearly one hundred photographs, taken by photojournalists and iconic photographers including Diane Arbus and Dorothea Lange, brilliantly illustrates our culturally diverse world.

 Polaroid, published by Frances Lincoln

 The enchanting quality of the original instant photograph is explored and celebrated in Florian Kaps’ book.
-“This book aims to be different, not only entertaining and maybe educating you but also seducing you,” says Kaps.
+‘This book aims to be different, not only entertaining and maybe educating you but also seducing you,’ says Kaps.
 The co-founder of The Impossible Project, an initiative intended to maintain film production, charts Polaroid’s early days with Edwin Land’s invention of instant film in the 1940s all the way to the discontinuation of Polaroid and its subsequent renewed fame.
-Both nostalgic and revelatory, the book is ideal for fans of Instagram.
+Both nostalgic and revelatory, this book is ideal for fans of Instagram.